Table of Contents

 Absolute drawdown forex example

-As we can see, the distance from $10 000 to $7000 is $ 3000, and it is the distance from the initial balance to value below the initial balance.
+As we can see, the distance from $10 000 to $7000 is $ 3000, and it is the distance from the initial balance to a value below the initial balance.

-What is maximum drawdown?
+What is the maximum drawdown?

-The maximum drawdown represents the difference between the maximum value (peak) and the biggest decline (minimal portfolio level) during some trading period.
-For example, if the deposit amount is $10000, maximum portfolio value $16000, and minimum $7000, then maximum drawdown is $16000-$7000=$9000.
+The maximum drawdown represents the difference between the maximum value (peak) and the most significant decline (minimal portfolio level) during some trading periods.
+For example, if the deposit amount is $10000, the maximum portfolio value is $16000, and the minimum is $7000, then the maximum drawdown is $16000-$7000=$9000.

-Drawdown and equity monitor indicator is presented below:
+The drawdown and equity monitor indicator is presented below:

-Download drawdown indicator below:
+Download the drawdown indicator below:

 Absolute drawdown vs. maximum drawdown vs. relative drawdown